HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

 In this script, we simulated Rotational crossbreeding.
-- A first generation of crossbred animals (G<sub>21</sub> ) were produced by mating local cows from the smallholder farms with exotic bulls.
+- a first generation of crossbred animals were produced by mating local cows from the smallholder farms with exotic bulls.
-- Crossbred cows from the smallholder farms were mated with local and exotic bulls at even and odd generations, respectively, to produce crossbred offsprings over 19 subsequent generations.
+- crossbred cows from the smallholder farms were mated with local and exotic bulls at even and odd generations, respectively, to produce crossbred offsprings over 19 subsequent generations.

 We assumed